fredhur/CircularQueueBuffer/README.md

 ```

 ## 6. Operator
-> Simple Buffer supports bracket opeartor.
-And also, support negative indexing. (like python)<br><br>
+> SimpleBuffer supports bracket opeartor.
+And negative indexing. (like python)<br><br>
 > [0], [1], [2] : The bigger the number, return the more recent value.
 [0] : oldest data <br>
 > [-1]. [-2], [-3] : The smaller the number, return the older value. [-1] : latest data

 ## 7. Installation

 > It is header-only file.
-Just copy "SimpleBuffer.h" to your project
+Just copy "SimpleBuffer.h" to your project.

 ## 8. Detail Usage